mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 Q: A company needs 50 custom VMs.
 20 are windows-based and 30 are ubuntu.
 Which option would reduce administrative effort?
 Options: Azure Load Balancer, Azure Web Apps, Azure Traffic Manager, Azure Scale Sets.
-Answer: Option D: Azure Scale Sets. the other options are incorrect because Load Balancer is for diverting traffic to back-end VMs at the network layer, Web Apps is for hosting web apps, and Traffic Manager is used for DNS-based traffic routing.
+Answer: Option D: Azure Scale Sets.
+The other options are incorrect because Load Balancer is for diverting traffic to back-end VMs at the network layer, Web Apps is for hosting web apps, and Traffic Manager is used for DNS-based traffic routing.

 Q: A company wants to enforce Multi-factor authentication for users entering Azure.
 Which option lets them do this?
 Options: Azure Service Trust Portal, Azure Security Center, Azure DDoS Protection, Azure privileged identity management